Frequently Asked Questions

-Dr. Victor is a board certified, fellowship trained oculoplastic surgeon with over 34 years of experience in eyelid plastic surgery.
-As a medical doctor and eyelid surgeon, he has completed additional training in plastic surgery as it relates to the eyes and surrounding structures.
+Dr. Victor is a board certified, fellowship trained oculoplastic surgeon with over 35 years of experience in eyelid plastic surgery.
+As a medical eye doctor and eyelid surgeon, he has completed additional training in plastic surgery as it relates to the eyes and surrounding structures.
 The skin around the eye is very sensitive and requires a specially trained surgeon in order to achieve a natural and symmetric look.
 Dr. Victor often handles difficult eyelid cases referred by other eye physicians.
 Dr. Victor is hands on with every step of the surgical process; from the initial consultation, Dr. Victor will discuss your concerns, examine your eyelids, then talk to you about his recommended treatment plan.
 The pre-operative appointment usually takes place one to two weeks before the actual procedure.
 We call it an H & P, or History and Physical, which gives Dr. Victor a chance to check your overall health prior to surgery.
 At the H & P you are given all necessary instructions and an opportunity to ask any additional questions you may have.
 Of course, Dr. Victor is the only physician that will be performing your surgery, and he also is the one to remove any sutures at the designated time after your surgery.
 He even calls his surgical patients that eveing after the surgery to make sure they are doing ok!

 How do I know if I am a candidate for eyelid surgery?

 In order to determine if you are a candidate for eyelid surgery, Dr. Victor will perform an examination and make a diagnosis of your condition.
 He will then discuss with you the risks, benefits, and impact that surgery would have on your appearance and/or vision.
 A visual field screening may also be done in the office to determine the amount of vision that is blocked by droopy eyelids.
 The screening results are used by Dr. Victor and insurance companies to determine if the surgery is medically necessary or cosmetic.